Codurrr11/Codurrr11/README.md

 # Codurrr

-`codurrr.in` · Rajasthan, India
+PHP & JavaScript Developer · Rajasthan, India · Shineing Digital LLP

 ---

-### who

-PHP and JavaScript developer.
-I make web apps, admin systems, dashboards, business tools — stuff that actually runs a business, not just something pretty to screenshot for Dribbble.
-Based in Rajasthan, somehow shipping anyway.

----

-### building right now
+### about

-- 🟢 School ERP — full modular PHP school management system (yes, from scratch)
-- Business management tools nobody asked me to build but someone had to
-- Admin dashboards that are actually usable
+I build web apps, admin systems and dashboards that actually run a business.
+Not the kind that looks good in a portfolio then breaks in production.
+PHP, MySQL, vanilla JS — no framework needed when you know what you are doing.

 ---